shelb-doc/shelb-doc/README.md

 ## I'm a Wife, Developer, and Artist!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Java and Python
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Code for 365 days and learn Spanish
+- 🥅 2021 Goals: learn Spanish
 - ⚡ Fun fact: I love to draw and Volunteer at Anime and Fantasy Conventions

 ### Connect with me: